Varying-Vagrant-Vagrants/VVV/README.md

 * The [WordPress and Vagrant Mailing list](https://groups.google.com/forum/#!forum/wordpress-and-vagrant) is a great place to get started for any related topics.
 * The [VVV Wiki](https://github.com/varying-vagrant-vagrants/vvv/wiki) also contains documentation that may help.

+### Common Caveats

+* This is common to vagrant, but if you move the directory that VVV is inside of, you will break it
+* If you uninstall Virtualbox, you will break it
+* If you uninstall Vagrant, you will break it

 ### History

 VVV has come a long way since it was first [launched as Varying Vagrant Vagrants](http://jeremyfelt.com/code/2012/12/11/varying-vagrant-vagrants/) in December of 2012.
 Initially introduced as an exploration of workflow for immediate project needs at [10up](http://10up.com), VVV caught speed quickly as more and more of the team was introduced.
 During an internal [10up developer summit](http://10up.com/blog/10up-2013-developer-summit/) in March of 2013, Vagrant as a tool was a highlight and more developers made the conversion.